Feb 13–Mar 16

-This event is free to attend.
+Free for teens.
 Refreshments and art materials provided.
 No RSVP required—bring a friend!
+Questions?
+Email firstname.lastname@example.org

 Free for teens.
-Upon entering the Museum, pick up a ticket from a teen volunteer in the lobby.
-Program will take place on Floor Three.
+Upon entering the Museum, pick up a ticket in the lobby and head up to Floor Three.

 Since 1997, Youth Insights teens have explored the Whitney, organized fun public programs, and helped audiences to interpret and access American art and artists.
 This archive presents a selection of recent events, programs, and resources developed by and for teens.